Regular Languages for Contracting Geodesics: Introduction

-\begin{theorem}
+A related well-studied "hyperbolic-like" property is that of a contracting geodesic.
+A geodesic $\alpha$ is said to be $\emph{D-contracting}$ if projections to $\alpha$ of balls disjoint from it have diameter at most $D$.
+In the literature, the exact value of $D$ is seldom important.
+What is interesting is that such a parameter exists and is independent of the length of the geodesic.
+This means that projections onto such a geodesic are similar to projections in negatively-curved geometry and different from projections in flat geometry.
+While our notion of $D$-super-contracting is technically stronger than $D$-contracting, the difference is only in the parameterization and completely independent of the length of the geodesic.
+In fact, we show the following.

+\begin{theorem} A geodesic $\alpha$ in a proper geodesic metric space $X$ is $D$-contracting if and only if it is $D'$-super-contracting where $D$ and $D'$ determine each other. \end{theorem}

+In light of the above theorem, the notions of super-contracting and contracting geodesics are equivalent, up to changing the contraction's parameter.
+Our main theorem is the following.

-Let $G$ be a finitely generated group, and let $A$ be any finite generating set.
-Then the language $L_D$ consisting of all $D$-contracting geodesics in $Cay(G,A)$ is a regular language for any $D$.
+\begin{theorem} Let $G$ be a finitely generated group, and let $A$ be any finite symmetric generating set.
+Then the language $L_D$ consisting of all $D$-super-contracting geodesic words in Cay$(G,A)$ is a regular language for any $D$.

+\end{theorem}

-\end{theorem} Since a finitely generated group $G$ is hyperbolic if and only if every geodesic in $G$ is $D$-contracting for a uniform $D$, the above theorem recovers a classic result by James Cannon where he shows that for a hyperbolic group $G$, and for a finitely generated set $A$, the language consisting of all geodesics in $Cay(G,A)$ is a regular language.
+Since a finitely generated group $G=\langle A \rangle$ is hyperbolic if and only if every geodesic in Cay($G,A)$ is $D$-super-contracting for a uniform $D$ (see Remark \ref{rmk: contraction characterization for hyperbolicity}), the above theorem recovers a classic result by Cannon where he shows that for a hyperbolic group $G$, and for a finitely generated set $A$, the language consisting of all geodesics in Cay$(G,A)$ is a regular language.
 Since the generating function counting the number of words of length $n$ in a regular language is always rational, this opens a host of combinatorial questions.
-For any finitely generated group, choice of generating set, and parameter $D$, we can ask how many geodesics of length $n$ are $D$-contracting.
+For any finitely generated group, choice of generating set, and parameter $D$, we can ask how many geodesics of length $n$ are $D$-super-contracting.
 All of these questions can be answered with a rational generating function.
+An immediate consequence to Theorem \ref{thm: 2nd intro thm} and Theorem \ref{thm: first intro thm} is the following.

+\begin{corollary} Let $G$ be a finitely generated group and let $A$ be a finite symmetric generating set for $G.$ If Cay$(G,A)$ contains an infinite contracting geodesic, then $G$ contains a contracting isometry.
+In particular, torsion groups do not contain infinite contracting geodesics. \end{corollary}

-As an interesting application to the above theorem, we answer the following question posed by Denis Osin positively: Does the existence of an infinite contracting geodesic in a finitely generated group imply that the group is acylindrically hyperbolic?
+As an interesting application to the above theorem, we answer the following question posed by Osin: Does the existence of an infinite contracting geodesic in a finitely generated group imply that the group is acylindrically hyperbolic?

-The previous theorem does indeed yield a positive answer to this question:
+The previous theorem yields a positive answer to this question: